 Having a coffee bar allows you to have a cup of your favorite brew any time you please.
 No more paying for expensive creations in your local coffee shop.
 If you are a tea lover, set out your collection of teapots, cups, and specialty teas to get you started.
 In the cold weather or over the Christmas holidays, a hot chocolate station makes sense.

-Dish cabinets with open shelves are effective for displaying pots, mugs, creamers, sugar bowls, and other collectibles.
-Attractive containers of ceramic, metal, wood, or glass can be used for storing tea bags, cocoa packets, and coffee.
-Place spoons in a crystal Spooner from bygone days.
+Dish cabinets with open shelves effectively display pots, mugs, creamers, sugar bowls, and other collectibles.
+Attractive containers of ceramic, metal, wood, or glass can be used for storing tea bags, cocoa packets, and coffee—place spoons in a crystal Spooner from bygone days.
 You will want to have a supply of your favorite flavors on hand for yourself or drop-in guests.
 Cinnamon sticks are good with tea or hot cider.
 Keep leftover peppermint sticks from Christmas to add to tea or cocoa.
-Dip plastic spoons in chocolate coating to serve with coffee.
+Dip plastic spoons in the chocolate coating to serve with coffee.
 Keep a supply of sugar, sugar substitute, and powdered creamers available.
 Coffee beans need to be stored in an airtight container to retain their freshness.
-For items, you wish to keep out of sight store in the drawers, baskets, or boxes covered in contact or wallpaper.
+For items you wish to keep out of sight, store in the drawers, baskets, or boxes covered in contact or wallpaper.

 Set your spot at the table with a nice cloth, placemat, or mug rug for a relaxing tea or coffee time.